gowrishankar356/MiniERP/README.md

 # MiniERP - An Enterprise Resource Planning System

+## Project Overview:

+The MiniERP client-server application is an enterprise resource planning system designed to streamline the management of employee data, including personal details, employment history, leave records, and payroll information.
+The primary goal of the system is to ensure accurate and efficient management of employee-related data while facilitating seamless communication between different departments within the organization.

+## Key Features:

+#### 1. Comprehensive Employee Management:

+The application provides a centralized platform for storing and managing all employee-related information, such as personal details (name, contact information, etc.) and employment history (position, department, etc.).
+This ensures that all relevant data is easily accessible and up-to-date.

+#### 2. Leave Management:

+The system includes functionality for tracking employee leave requests, approvals, and balances.
+Managers can efficiently manage leave requests, and employees can easily view their remaining leave balances and request time off as needed.

+#### 3. Accurate Payroll Calculation:

+One of the critical features of the MiniERP system is its ability to calculate monthly payroll with 100% accuracy.
+By integrating with relevant data sources and applying predefined payroll rules, the system automates the payroll process, reducing the risk of errors and ensuring timely and accurate payments to employees.

+#### 4. Data Visualization:

+To provide insights into payroll trends and employee-related metrics, the application includes a dashboard module.
+This dashboard utilizes React-Table and React-ChartJS libraries to visualize data on salaries paid, number of employees, and other key performance indicators.
+This visualization enables stakeholders to track important metrics at a glance and make data-driven decisions.

 ## Database:

 - Designed and Configured a database using PostgreSQL which consists of 20+ tables.